HackBerkeley/GitWorkshop2013/README.md

 $ git push -u origin master
 Clone automatically sets the remote you cloned from as the upstream.

+Branches, HEAD, and commits just *point* to particular commits.
+Commits also *point* to their parent commits (multiple if merged.

+git config --global merge-conflictstyle diff3

 Initialization
 git init